cylc/cylc-doc/src/glossary.rst

    branching
    graph branching
-      Cylc handles :term:`graphs <graph>` in an event-driven manner which means that a workflow can follow different paths in different eventualities.
+      Cylc handles workflow :term:`graphs <graph>` in an event-driven way: it can follow different graph paths depending on events at runtime.
 This is called "branching".

       For example the following workflow follows one of two possible paths depending on the outcome of task ``b``: